Strong bounds and exact solutions to the minimum broadcast time problem

 \subsection{Combinatorial relaxations}

-Lower bounds on the broadcast time $\tau(G,S)$ are obtained by omitting one or more of the conditions imposed in Definition \ref{def:broadcasttime}.
-For the purpose of strongest possible bounds, the relaxations thus constructed can be supplied with conditions that are redundant in the problem definition.
-Conditions \ref{def:boundary}--\ref{def:unique} of Definition \ref{def:broadcasttime} imply that \begin{enumerate} \item for all $v\in V$, $\left|\pi^{-1}(v)\right|\leq\deg_G(v)-\delta_{v\in V\setminus S}$. \end{enumerate}
+Lower bounds on the broadcast time $\tau(G,S)$ are obtained by replacing one or more of the conditions imposed in Definition \ref{def:broadcasttime} by more lenient conditions.
+Because condition \ref{def:edge} states that source $s\in S$ is the parent of $v$ only if $\{s,v\}\in E$, the condition implies that $s$ has no more than $\deg_G(s)$ child nodes.
+Analogously, for any $u\in V\setminus S$, the condition implies that $u$ has at most $\deg_G(u)-1$ child nodes.
+As the implications do not apply in the reverse direction, a relaxation is obtained if condition \ref{def:edge} is replaced by \begin{enumerate} \item for all $v\in V$, $\left|\pi^{-1}(v)\right|\leq\deg_G(v)-\delta_{v\in V\setminus S}$. \end{enumerate}

 A lower bound on $\tau(G,S)$ is then given by the solution to: \begin{problem}[\textsc{Node Degree Relaxation}] Find the smallest integer $t\geq 0$ for which there exist a sequence $V_0\subseteq\dots\subseteq V_t$ of node sets and a function $\pi:V\setminus S\to V$, satisfying conditions \ref{def:boundary} and \ref{def:parent}--\ref{def:degree}. \end{problem}